 Ramblings about food, cooking, recipes, travels, history and walking around Manila.

 I actually forgot its Friday.
-I was too occupied editing photos until my kid said it was the weekend!
+I was too occupied with photos until my kid said it was the weekend!
 So what was the easiest recipe I could think of with all of the ingredient ready?
 A simple Ngoh Hiong for tonight’s menu was the answer.

-Ngoh Hiong has always been serve at all our major family gatherings, and I remember pouring a whole saucer of tomato ketchup for me to dip the meat rolls which my eldest son has picked up after me.
+Ngoh Hiong (Que Keng) has always been serve at all our major family gatherings, and I remember pouring a whole saucer of tomato ketchup for me to dip the meat rolls which my eldest son has picked up after me.
 We also have some kept frozen so we can just fry them on a lazy day.